subnub/myDrive/readme.md

 # MyDrive

-MyDrive is an Open Source Cloud Server (Similar To Google Drive), MyDrive supports multiple services to store files (Amazon S3, MongoDB, the FileSystem), and is built with Node.js and Typescript.
-MyDrive now even has Docker Images!
+MyDrive is an Open Source Cloud Server (Similar To Google Drive), the service uses mongoDB to store file/folder meta data, and supports multiple databases to store the file chunks, such as Amazon S3, the Filesystem, or just MongoDB.
+MyDrive is built using Node.js, and Typescript.
+The service now even supports Docker images!

 ## Index